Stinging insect removal in Park Slope: what to know

 Signs you need stinging insect removal

-- Aggressive stinging insects around a walkway or entrance
+- Aggressive stinging insects near an entryway, stoop, or building facade

 How we treat stinging insect removal in Park Slope